kfchou/kfchou.github.io/_posts/2026-04-10-autoresearch.md

 In the original repo, the performance metric is `val_bpb` — validation bits per byte.
 Lower is better, and it's architecture-independent, so a change that doubles model size is compared fairly against one that just tweaks the learning rate.
 Each run takes 5 minutes.
 At 12 experiments per hour, you wake up to ~100 data points.

 The thing being optimized is not a config file.
 It's the research artifact itself — the model architecture, optimizer choice, attention patterns, batch size schedule.
 This is beyond automated hyperparameter tuning: *"the LLM explores serially learning along the way, and can tool use and change code arbitrarily"* [[2]].
 In round 2 of Karpathy's own runs, the agent implemented novel architecture changes — a smear gate and a backout skip connection — that actually helped.
-That's not hyperparameter tuning anymore, that's architectural update with new logic.
+That's not hyperparameter tuning; that's new architecture.

 ### Design Constraints